 After having several yogurt makers ruin our yogurt-making attempts, I was thrilled to discover this method!
 I just might get a cooler exclusively for yogurt making!
 We use yogurt for smoothies, veggie dip and yogurt cheese.
 Here’s how to do it.

-What You’ll Need Milk (we use raw, whole milk) Yogurt culture (that is the culture I used.
-Your starter culture instructions will tell you how much to use based on how much milk you are using. ) Glass jars with lids Cooler (a small one is best, unless you’re making several gallons of yogurt ) Pot to heat the milk in Thermometer (I use digital- it’s usually more accurate) Whisk What To Do Pour the milk into the pan and start heating it.
+What You’ll Need Milk (we use raw, whole milk) Yogurt culture Glass jars with lids Cooler (a small one is best, unless you’re making several gallons of yogurt 🙂 ) Pot to heat the milk in Thermometer (I use digital- it’s usually more accurate) Whisk What To Do Pour the milk into the pan and start heating it.
 Stir occasionally until the temperature reaches 110 degrees.
-While the milk heats, put your culture into a glass measuring cup and put warm/hot water (115 degrees) [...]
+While the milk heats, put your culture into a glass measuring cup and put warm/hot water (115 degrees) into the cooler until it’s about 3 to 4 inches deep.
+Remove the pan from the heat and ladle some of the milk into […]

 Roasted chicken on a bed of cubed potatoes, with plenty of butter, thyme, rosemary and garlic… Yum!
 This is one of our favorite go-to meals and we eat it all year long.
 If you don’t know much about cooking, don’t worry!
 I’ve taken tons of pictures to walk you through it step-by-step.